 The quality of locally produced dahlias is incomparable.

-The dahlia paddock is separated into colour sections for ease of harvest and we then drive them back to the coolroom as buckets are picked.
-Usually we finish harvesting mid-late morning by the time we have picked dahlias and annuals.
+The dahlia paddock is separated into colour sections for ease of harvest.
+We drive buckets back to the cool room as they are picked.
+Usually we finish harvesting mid-late morning by the time both dahlias and annuals are picked.

 We do a Ballarat delivery run twice a week around 11.30-12 then home for lunch.
-After lunch we head back to the coolroom and sort the buckets we've harvested for each florist's order, labelling everything ready for collection.
+After lunch we head back to the cool room and sort the buckets we harvested into each florists’ order, labelling everything so it’s ready for collection.

-After Hannah goes home for the day I spend time doing admin like invoicing, emails, social media etc. Depending on the weather and how the plants are going we may also have to water, fertilise, or deadhead damaged flowers as well.
+After Hannah goes home for the day I spend time doing admin like invoicing, emails, social media etc. Depending on the weather and how the plants are going we may also have to water, fertilise or deadhead damaged flowers.

 Before we even get to planting the preparation begins with the soil.
-Ethan does the tractor work; first he works the soil with the tractor and then we add organic matter so that the plants have a base fertiliser to access.
-Then we measure the beds, set up irrigation, and plant according to the plans we put together from the previous year (which include what colours were most popular, what varieties were most productive, did we grow too much or not enough of something etc).
+Ethan does the tractor work; first he works the soil and then we add organic matter so the plants have a base fertiliser to access.
+Then we measure the beds, set up irrigation, and plant according to our plans, which are based on the previous year.

-After planting the weeding/hoeing begins.
-When the plants are about 10cm high we go through and pinch out all the growth tips.
-Yes by hand.
-Yes all 5,500!
-Yes, your back hurts when you're done.
+After planting the weeding and hoeing begins.
+When the plants are about 10cm high we pinch out the growth tips – yes, by hand.
+Yes, all 5,500!
+Yes, your back hurts when you’re done.
 (Pinching out encourages more flowers on each plant).
 Then back to weeding, watering and fertilising until the plants start blooming.

-After harvest season the work doesn't stop either as we dig up all the dahlia tubers (again by hand with a garden fork to reduce damage and keep colours separated) and store them in the shed over Winter.
-We also divide the tubers and sell the excess over Winter too.
+After harvest the work doesn’t stop either as we dig up all the dahlia tubers – again by hand, and store them in the shed over winter.
+We also divide tubers and sell the excess over winter too.
 With dahlias there really are jobs to be done year round!

 At the start I was definitely unsure about how I would find customers.
 At first we started selling dahlia petals to an edible flower farm and then I started visiting local florists with a bucket of dahlias and letting them know what we were growing.

-As our business has grown I've had more florists contact me through Instagram.
-I love working directly with florists and we now have a stable base who order from us on a regular basis.
-Instagram has been a wonderful marketing tool for connecting with florists.
+As our business has grown I’ve had more florists contact me through Instagram.
+I love working directly with florists and we now have a stable base who order from us regularly.
+Instagram has been a wonderful marketing tool for connecting directly with florists.

-Aside from dahlias we also grow a range of Summer annuals to coincide with their flowering season including strawflower, scabiosa, zinnias, achillea, feverfew and amaranth.
+Aside from the dahlias we also grow a range of summer annuals to coincide with their flowering season, including strawflower, scabiosa, zinnias, achillea, feverfew and amaranth.

-We have also recently planted our first crop for Spring harvest which includes ranunculus, anemone, stock, nigella, bells of Ireland and a few other annuals.
+We have also recently planted our first crop for spring harvest which includes ranunculus, anemones, stock, nigella, bells of Ireland, and a few other annuals.

 I have lots of favourites!
-Usually I'm swooning over the newest seedling though.
-We love breeding our own varieties.
+Usually I’m swooning over the latest seedlings though – we love breeding our own varieties.

-To read more about this amazing local farm, or to order some tubers when they go on sale in Winter, head to Florelie Seasonal Flowers and sign up to their newsletter to be the first to know!
+To read more about this amazing local farm, or to order yourself some tubers when they go on sale in winter, head to Lorelie’s website and add yourself to her mailing list so you don’t miss out!

-You can also follow along the farm's journey throughout the year on their Instagram @florelieseasonalflowers where Lorelie shares amazing tips and growing information regularly.
+You can also follow along with the farm’s journey throughout the year on their Instagram, where Lorelie shares an abundance of growing tips and helpful info regularly.